pelithne/minecraft-on-azure/README.md

 </p>

-Now we need to allow this identity to restart our Virtual Machine.
-This is done from the settings page of the virtual machine, in the "Access Control (IAM)"
+Then, allow this identity to restart our Virtual Machine.
+This is done from the settings page of the virtual machine.
+Select "Access Control (IAM)" section in the left hand tool baryou.

 <p align="left">
   <img width="20%"  src="./media/access-control.png">